KafeelBasha/Data-Quality-Report/README.md

 # Data-Quality-Report
-Overview of the data using summary statistics
+Overview of the data using summary statistics, similar to 'dataQualityR' package in R.

 Returns a dictionary:
 - Removes columns having more than 40% of missing values